-Concerning Anchor Three or reason three in Hope For All, Gerry Beauchemin lists a number of other qualities and purposes of God that are inseparably linked with his judgments.
-He begins writing about Anchor Three by asking the question: “Does God have a remedial and corrective purpose in his judgments, or are they solely punitive?”
+In his popular book, Hope For All, Gerry Beauchemin lists a number of other qualities and purposes of God that are inseparably linked with his judgments.
+He begins writing about Anchor Three (reason three) by asking the question: “Does God have a remedial and corrective purpose in his judgments, or are they solely punitive?”
 He begins to answer that question by writing about remedial and corrective purposes.
 Do God’s judgments offer a remedy for the sin of humanity?
 Or, are God’s judgments handed down for the sole purpose of punishing sinful humanity?

 What does “remedy” (or “remedial”) mean?
 In human legal terms one of its meanings is “to remove an evil or wrong.”
 In Hope For All, Gerry Beauchemin lists eighteen biblical references from the Bible supporting the view that God’s judgments are remedial and corrective.
 Some detractors of this view might suggest that Gerry has simply done some “cherry picking” in the Bible or selected some isolated “proof texts” to prove the view.
 On the contrary, Gerry knows that a basic “rule” of Bible study is to study all biblical references about a given subject or topic before arriving at a conclusion.
 The eighteen references he gives about God’s judgments being remedial are presented to the reader after extensive study of all the Bible references on the subjects of justice and judgment.

 Next, let us examine Gerry’s contention that God’s judgment and mercy are synergistic.